 Dr. Alex Brown is a licensed psychologist, member of the Behavioral Health Faculty at the Dartmouth Family Medicine Residency in New Hampshire, and Clinical Assistant Professor of Community and Family Medicine at Dartmouth’s Geisel School of Medicine.
 Dr. Brown is trained in health psychology and behavioral medicine.
 He helps patients develop strategies to work through changes that will benefit their health.

 Traci Komorek has been a registered dietician for 15 years.
 She helps cancer survivors develop diets that promote healing.
 Traci has taught the ACLP Diet classes for the in-person course since 2012.

 Lynne Avery is a registered nurse, and has been credentialed by the American College of Sports Medicine as a Certified Exercise Physiologist.
 Her work involves helping people incorporate healthy lifestyle changes.
 She created an exercise class specifically for cancer survivors.
 Lynne helped create the in-person version of the ACLP Fitness module and has taught it since 2011.

 Deb DeMoulpied is a Green Living Expert.
 She has a Master’s degree in Education, and was the founder of an environmental green goods store in New Hampshire.
 In order to choose the cleanest possible products for her store, Deb spent years researching and vetting companies and products so that her customers could be confident that the brands she carried were the safest ones available.
 Deb created the in-person version of the ACLP Environment pillar and has taught it since 2011.

 You will receive the tools and information you need to implement and maintain an Anticancer lifestyle.
 In addition to what you learn in the course, you will find invaluable resources (apps, books, videos, websites, worksheets, and so forth) in our program Toolkit, located on this website.
-The Toolkit is constantly updated with the latest and best articles and resources concerning the Anticancer lifestyle.
+The Toolkit is constantly updated with the latest articles and most useful resources to further support your anticancer lifestyle.